Introduction

 Metal backing strip

-- Metal backing strip (approx. 30 mm wide) from the abandoned «old» element or a new element is spot welded to the back of the joint.
+- A metal backing strip (approximately 30 mm wide) from the remaining "old" element or the new element is spot welded to the back side of the joint.

-NOTE: Bent edge or metal backing strips are usually used for longer cuts.
+NOTE: Edge bending or metal backing strips are generally used for longer cuts.

-NOTE: For sectional replacements, cuts for separation should always be kept as short as possible.
-In the model-specific chapters, only cutting lines are shown.
+NOTE: When making sectional replacements, always make the separation cuts as short as possible.
+In the model-specific chapters, only cuts along the cutting lines are shown.

-- Do not make any cuts near the reinforcement or in zones of predetermined deformation.
+- Do not make any cuts near reinforcement or in areas of specified deformation.

-NOTE: Do not start cutting «old» element until a new element is delivered (repair sections can vary in size).
+NOTE: Do not begin cutting the "old" piece until the new piece is delivered (repair sections may vary in size).

-- Special repair sections are available for sectional repairs and are listed separately in the Microfiche for spare parts.
+- For sectional repairs there are special repair sections, and they are listed separately in the Microfiche for spare parts.

 Metal backing strip